prappleman/PWA-Text-Editor/README.md

 - [Questions](#questions)

 ## Getting Started
+To get started with the text editor web application, simply [click here](https://text-editor-pwa12-ed67e7c236f3.herokuapp.com) to access the live version hosted on Heroku.

 ## Features
+- **Client-Server Architecture**: Organized folder structure for managing client and server-side code.
+- **Automatic Backend Startup**: Running `npm run start` initiates the backend and serves the client.
+- **Webpack Bundling**: JavaScript files are bundled using webpack for optimized performance.
+- **Generated HTML, Service Worker, and Manifest Files**: Webpack plugins generate essential files for progressive web app functionality.
+- **Next-Gen JavaScript Support**: The application seamlessly functions with modern JavaScript features.
+- **IndexedDB Integration**: Immediate database storage creation for saving and retrieving content.
+- **Offline Support**: Service workers and workbox ensure functionality even when offline.
+- **Installable Web Application**: Users can download the web app as an icon on their desktop for easy access.
+- **Render Deployment**: Build scripts are provided for deploying the application to Render.

 ## Contributing
 Thank you for considering contributing to our project!
 Follow these steps: